davidnuescheler/thinktanked/raemax-sisters/README.md

 - **Cheetah collected: 500 points each**
 - Level completion: 1000 bonus points
 - Lives: Start with 3 lives
+- **Complete a level**: 1000 bonus points

+### Levels
+- **Level 1**: Classic platforming with the adorable heart character ❤️
+  - Learn the basics with moderate difficulty
+  - Plenty of platforms and power-ups
+- **Level 2**: Advanced challenge with the star character ⭐
+  - Wider gaps between platforms
+  - Higher jumps required
+  - More enemies (12 vs 8) with faster movement
+  - Ground pits to avoid
+  - Fewer power-ups in harder-to-reach places
+  - Truly tests your platforming skills!

 ### Death & Respawn
 - When you die, you'll see an explosion animation